xiaoyongzi/ckan/doc/configuration.rst

 default_roles
 ^^^^^^^^^^^^^

 This allows you to set the default authorization roles (i.e. permissions) for new objects.
-Currently this extends to new datasets, groups, authorization groups and the ``system`` object.
+Currently this extends to new datasets, groups and the ``system`` object.
 For full details of these, see :doc:`authorization`.

 The value is a strict JSON dictionary of user names ``visitor`` (any user who is not logged in)  and ``logged_in`` (any user who is logged in) with lists of their roles.